gjpelletier/delta_method/README.md

 The second step is to estimate the confidence intervals and prediction intervals using our new delta_method or parametric_bootstrap functions.
 We also show how to use the parametric_bootstrap function as an alternative to linear approximations to estimate confidence intervals of the nonlinear regression model parameters.

-In addition to the delta_method and parameteric_boostrap functions, this module also contains the following function to make bivariate Kernel Density Estimate (KDE) plots using scaled values of KDE:
+In addition to the delta_method and parameteric_boostrap functions, this module also contains the following function to make bivariate Kernel Density Estimate (KDE) plots using scaled or unscaled values of KDE:

 - **kdeplot**